StuChapman/UCD-MS-Project-Continuous-Engagement/README.md

 5.	https://fontawesome.com/v4.7.0/icons/ - for icons on contact.html.
 6.	https://fonts.google.com - for the ‘Cairo’ found – used exclusively across the site.
 7.	www.figma.com - to produce the mockups.

+## Testing ##
+My approach to testing was to test each of the features for functionality (operation) and rendering (visuals) against a variety of media devices, in both portrait and landscape orientation, as well as the 4 main browsers.
+I would test ‘as-and-when’ I was building and enhancing features, then, when the site was ready for completion; I created a matrix to complete methodically to ensure all functions operated and rendered correctly.

+I also completed some ‘user testing’ my asking my family to look at the site on mobile devices and laptops.

+During the ongoing build test, I discovered an issue with the background image not rendering.
+It appeared fine in Gitpod, but when I first deployed to Github, the image was not visible.
+I tried a number of options to solve this, and found the only one that would work, was putting the **full** url from the image hosted on Github into the code.
+This is unsatisfactory for me, as it means the code is static and will not be portable without access to Github.
+I am still investigating a more satisfactory solution.

+During the user testing, I discovered that using the carousel method of revealing hidden content on methods.html was not a great user experience, as the revealed content was off the bottom of the viewable screen.
+I believe the user would be unaware of this and feel that the link was broken.
+I initially tried adding a second set of code to allow the revealed content to appear *above* the banners, but this created duplicate ‘id’s in the code.
+After discussion with my mentor, I decided to use the carousel method (which I had seen on the Amazon site and liked).
+This works much better and the user experience is much cleaner.
+It also inspired me to add some images to help describe the content to the user.

+The first pass of ‘completion’ testing revealed 2 errors!
+1. The background image was incorrectly sized on contact.html – I corrected this
+2. The headers on case-studies.html where the wrong colour on small media devices – I also corrected this.

+## Deployment ##

+I deployed to Github Pages by the following steps:
+1. From the UCD-MS-Project-Continuous-Engagement repository in Github, click ‘Settings’
+2. Scroll down to ‘GitHub Pages’
+3. From the ‘source’ drop-down, select ‘master branch’
+4. The url was then presented to me as https://stuchapman.github.io/UCD-MS-Project-Continuous-Engagement/

+#### To run the code locally; ####
+1. From the UCD-MS-Project-Continuous-Engagement repository in Github, click ‘Clone or download’
+2. Copy the URL to your clipboard
+3. In Gitpod, open the terminal
+4. Change the directory to that where you wish to place the files
+5. Type ‘git clone’ then paste the URL